programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 At this point, `map_data_lookup.loc[row['properties']['FIPS'],'count']` has tried to find the `count` value for the given `FIPS`.
 If found, it is returned as an integer.
 To display it properly, it needs to be a string value.
 To convert it to a string, wrap the value in an f-string and specify that it should not include decimals: (`f"{count:.0f}"`).

 Lines 3 and 5 prevent the program terminating when encounting a `KeyError` with `try:` and `except:` statements.
 What would cause a `KeyError`?
-The `.loc[]` method is used but no data is found, Python will generate a `KeyError`.
-Since the GeoJSON data includes values for all the counties in the US, but the `map_data_lookup` dataframe will have values for only those counties in which a police officer has killed someone for about 50% of the counties, there will be no data -- causing `KeyError`s.
+When the `.loc[]` method is used but no data is found, Python will generate a `KeyError`.
+Since the GeoJSON data includes values for all the counties in the US, but the `map_data_lookup` dataframe will have values for only those counties in which a police officer has killed someone for about 50% of the counties, there will be no data -- causing `KeyError`s -- for about half the counties!

 Line 6 provides a default value when an error is encountered: when no value is found in the `count` columns for a county, the value for that county is "No police killings reported"